 The Brothers Karamazov

 ‘The Brothers Karamazov’ is a very voluminous novel.
 It is set in Russia when the Tsar was the supreme ruler.
-Dostoevsky writes eloquently and create a fascinating tale of a Russian family caught up in personal intrigue and jealousy.
-He covers the entire range of human emotions like love, hate, revenge, ego, sex and forgiveness.
+Dostoevsky writes eloquently and creates a fascinating tale of a Russian family caught up in personal intrigue and jealousy.
+He covers the entire range of human emotions like love, hate, revenge, ego, sex, and forgiveness.
 It’s a massive novel running to almost 800 pages.
 He spent two years writing this novel.

 Background to the Plot

 The novel concerns a Russian family whose head is a man named Fyodor Pavlovich Karamazov.
 Dostoevsky paints the man as a womanizer.
-Fyodor Karamazov is a man dominated by the basest of emotions and all his life is centred on seducing women and amassing wealth.
+Fyodor Karamazov is a man dominated by the basest of emotions and all his life is centered on seducing women and amassing wealth.
 He has married twice and has three sons.
 He also has a fourth illegitimate son, Alexei from a mentally retarded woman who lived on the outskirts of the village.
 This woman was raped by Fyodor in one of his sprees.
 She dies in childbirth and the son is brought up on the farm of Fyodor Karamazov by his servants.
 But Fyodor Karamazov does not acknowledge he is his son.
 He treats him as a serf and a servant.

 The Feud between Father and son

 The entire plot is immense and Dostoevsky presents a grim and tortured image of human society in Russia.
 The eldest son is Dmitri Fyodorovich Karamazov.
-He is in feud with his father as he wishes to claim the inheritance of his mother, who is no more.
+He is in a feud with his father as he wishes to claim the inheritance of his mother, who is no more.
 They have another bone of contention in Grushenka, a beautiful girl who both father and son love.
 The clash between father and son over Grushenka is one of the highlights of the novel.
-Dmitri when he was away from the village loved another girl Katerina.
+Dmitri, when he was away from the village, loved another girl Katerina.
 She is the real heroine of the novel.

 The Murder of the Father Karamazov